 - Add to cart (60, 30 or 7 days)

-3. Increase your Facebook ad campaign budget
+3. Increase your budget

 Increasing your budget is the most essential step in scaling your Facebook ads, obvious as that may seem.
-Whether you're setting a daily, weekly or monthly budget, scaling advertising means putting more money into the platform in order to drive more results.
-The trick is to increase your budget for winning ads.
+Whether you’re setting a daily, weekly or monthly budget, scaling advertising means putting more money into the platform in order to drive more results.

 The idea of spending more on marketing without a guaranteed return will often scare off the more risk-averse business owner.
 Especially if you are putting your own money into growing your business, it is incredibly difficult to fathom losing money day after day on ads that don’t convert.
 However, by listening to Facebook’s own guiding principles on how to set your budget, you can spend your money more wisely.

 A term you might have seen in the Facebook Ad Manager is ‘Learning Phase’.
 When you launch a new ad set, Facebook starts a Learning Phase and you’ll usually see this message published next to your ad set until it has delivered 50 optimization events.

 Facebook has an entire help page dedicated to breaking down the Learning Phase.
 In summary, they have created this phase to let advertisers know that when you launch a new ad set it takes Facebook’s algorithm a specific amount of time and budget to figure out who to best serve your ad to.

 One advantage the Learning Phase provides is a guideline on how much budget you need to put into a new ad set.
 The general rule of thumb is to take your average (or acceptable) cost per-purchase (CPP) and multiply that by 50, then divide that number by the conversion window you are using to get your daily budget.